 This reminds us of what happened in the spring of 2002 when a Dean of Admissions at Princeton University hacked into Yale University’s website of online admissions decisions and was able to hedge Princeton’s bets.
 If Princeton was to accept a student that Yale admitted, they had to be concerned that the student might end up going to Yale instead and this would lower their yield and ranking in US News and World Report.

-True, that by viewing a student’s YouTube video, an admissions counselor at another college won’t be privy to the admissions decision at the college for which the video was made, but when the applicant says in the video that the college is his first choice, this is more information than admissions counselors at other colleges need to have.
+While it’s true that by viewing a student’s YouTube video, an admissions counselor at another college won’t be privy to the admissions decision at the college for which the video was made, when the applicant says in the video that the college is his first choice, this is surely more information than admissions counselors at other colleges need to know.
+Talk about overshare!

-Read more about YouTubing the College Admissions Rapids in our March newsletter.
+While you’re here, read more about YouTubing the College Admissions Rapids.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.